inoahdev/tbd/README.md

     -o, --output, Path(s) to output file(s) to write converted tbd files.
                   If provided file(s) already exists, contents will be overridden.
-                  Can also provide "stdout" to print to stdout -p, --path,   Path(s) to mach-o file(s) to convert to a tbd file.
+                  Can also provide "stdout" to print to stdout -p, --path,   Path(s) to a mach-o or dyld_shared_cache file to convert to a tbd file.
-                  Can also provide "stdin" to use stdin.
+                  Can also provide "stdin" to use stdin. also be provided
-                  With the --dsc option listed below, a dyld_shared_cache file can also be provided
     -u, --usage,  Print this message

 Path options:
 Usage: tbd [-p] [options] path
-    -r, --recurse,     Specify directory to recurse and find mach-o library files in --dsc,         Specify that the file provided is a dyld_shared_cache file. dyld_shared_cache files are parsed by extracting their images into tbds written in a provided folder.
+    -r, --recurse, Specify directory to recurse and find all mach-o library and dyld_shared_cache images Two modes exist for recursing:
+                       once, Recurse only the top-level directory.
+This is the default case for recursing all,  Recurse both the top-level directory and sub-directories

+        --macho,   Specify that the file provided should only be parsed if it is a mach-o file.
-                       This option can also be used to indicate that only dyld_shared_cache files should be parsed while recursing --include-dsc, Specify that while recursing, dyld_shared_cache files should be parsed in addition to mach-o files
+                   This option can be used to limit the filetypes parsed while recursing --dsc,     Specify that the file provided should only be parsed if it is a dyld-shared-cache file.
+                   This option can be used to limit the filetypes parsed while recursing Both --macho and --dsc may be provided to indicate that both filetypes should be parsed while recursing This is however the default behavior, and therefore redundant.
+                   Providing both --macho and --dsc when not recursing is supported for indicating the filetype of the provided file

 Outputting options:
 Usage: tbd -o [options] path